-2.1.1 Avoid and minimise native vegetation removal
+2.1.1 Avoid and minimise requirement

-Electricity distributors must avoid native vegetation removal where practical.
-Any native vegetation removal must be to the minimum extent necessary.
+Native vegetation removal must be to the minimum extent necessary.
+Water service providers must avoid native vegetation removal where practical.
 Opportunities to avoid and minimise impacts on native vegetation are best considered when planning and developing maintenance regimes or works.

-Internal review should occur to identify opportunities for minimisation, especially when maintenance programs involve the removal of native vegetation along long lengths of Utility installations, or through areas of known biodiversity significance.
+Internal review should occur to identify opportunities for minimisation, especially when maintenance programs involve the removal of native vegetation along long lengths of Utility installations, or through known areas of biodiversity significance.